 Do you have an interview coming up for a potential job as a paralegal?
-You’ll want to be confident and poised during your interview so take some time to prepare and consider potential paralegal interview questions.
+You’ll want to be confident and poised during your interview, so take some time to prepare and consider the potential paralegal interview questions you may be asked.
 Read on for potential questions and tips.

 Prepare for Your Paralegal Interview

-When preparing for an interview for a paralegal position, anticipate questions to be directed towards your organizational, research, writing, decision-making and analytical skills.
+When preparing for an interview for a paralegal position, anticipate questions regarding your organizational, research, writing, decision-making and analytical skills.
 In addition, equip yourself with examples of your experience handling confidential and sensitive information, time management techniques, and work ethic.

 Below is a list of commonly asked interview questions for paralegals.
 Take the time to prepare for your job interview by rehearsing possible answers for each question so you can provide clear and concise responses.

 - What experience do you have in the paralegal field?

 - Why do you want to be a paralegal?

 - Are you planning to apply to law school?